Water Without Qualities

 There is a legal prescription that defines this drink.
 However, this legal definition clearly shows the influence of lobbying associations and industry representatives.
 Compromises and spongy formulations in terms of aromatization and sugar or glycerine content appear to be intentional.
 Even the so-called “vodka war”, which raged for years within the EU, could contribute little to improving quality through a revised, legal product definition.

 There are other contradictions and ambiguities when it comes to vodka.
 Some Eastern European countries try to outdo each other when it comes to who can look back on the oldest vodka history.
-Everyone claims to have distilled vodka at least since the late Middle Ages.
+Everyone claims to have distilled vodka at least from the late Middle Ages.
 However, it is always pointed out that vodka should be particularly neutral.
 “Vodka is a spirit drink made of ethyl alcohol of agricultural origin,” says the EU Regulation and thus demands by law the taste neutrality of this drink.

 However, this neutral taste or the almost total absence of sensory properties is in contradiction to the long history of vodka.
 For to suppress the sensory properties of the raw material used as far as possible, a very high-percentage distillate must be produced.
 This in turn became possible only through the invention of the column distillery.
 Until the 19th century, all distilleries in Europe were equipped exclusively with stills, whose technical model was the Alambic – a distilling apparatus from the Arab cultural area, which was distributed in Europe from the late Middle Ages.